JMarcan/data_structures_exercise/README.md

 This is especially important for solutions that need to be scaled.
 Or solutions with limited computing power.
 As robots.

 ## Project description
-**My goal for the project was to use the data structures for each of the six problems:**
+**My goal for the project was to use the right data structures for each of the six problems:**
 1. LRU Cache: Design data structure known as a Least Recently Used (LRU) Cache
 2. File Recursion: Design algorithm to find all files under a directory with extension *.c*
 3. Huffman Coding: Implement Huffman encoding and decoding algorithm